walter1092/NTU-Notes/README.md

 └── Tutorial2-Solutions.pdf
 ```

-### Academic Integrity Notice
+### Mandatory Academic Integrity Notice
 This repository is intended for educational purposes and collaborative learning.
 Contributors and users should:
-1. Only share their own original work
-2. Properly cite any referenced materials
+1. Properly cite any referenced materials
-3. Use these materials as study aids, not substitutes for course participation
+2. Use these materials as study aids, not substitutes for course participation
-4. Follow NTU's academic integrity guidelines
+3. Follow NTU's academic integrity guidelines

 ## Contact and Support